wolfshow/gamepad/README.md

-# gamepad
+# Gamepad
 USB-HID gamepad based on Arduino Joystick Library

-# pinout for Arduino Micro
+# Pinout for Arduino Micro

 button_A 0